Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Method

-We collected all comments posted a month before and a month after seven important societal events, through Disqus API (the data collection took place in 2019).
-The month-long interval before and after each event provided us with a sufficient amount of data from all sites, while not complicating the analysis with other significant events occurring in a temporal vicinity.
+\textbf{Data on commenter networks around important societal events.} We collected all comments posted a month before and a month after seven important societal events, through Disqus API (the data collection took place in 2019).
+The month-long interval before and after each event provided us with sufficient data from all sites, while not complicating the analysis with other significant events occurring in a temporal vicinity.
 Table \ref{tab:counts} presents the number of unique commenters, comments, and articles included in the analysis.
-Figure \ref{fig:comart_distributions} in Appendix shows the number of comments per article for different websites and events.
+Figure \ref{fig:comart_distributions} in Supplementary Material shows the number of comments per article for different websites and events.